Documentation Index

 Overview

 WhatsApp campaigns are marketing or communication initiatives that use WhatsApp to engage with customers, promote products, send updates, or initiate conversions.
 These campaigns can be highly effective due to WhatsApp’s high engagement rates and direct communication style.
-This guide discusses the creation of a new campaign and the different aspects of the management of the campaign.
+This guide discusses the creation of a new campaign and the different aspects of managing the campaign.

 Key Considerations